 A PCBU must also make sure that the health and safety of other persons is not put at risk from work carried out as part of the conduct of the business or undertaking.

-Current COVID-19 information means a risk is present to people at your event workers and other people (patrons/public).
+COVID-19 currently presents a risk to our community including people at your event workers and other people (patrons/public).